Poland–Vietnam relations: Polish Catholic influence in Vietnam

 Archbishop Marek Zalewski, who is the second Vatican non-residential representative to Vietnam, is from Poland.
-He played a minor role, yet facilitated an unofficial link on the ongoing normalization between Holy See–Vietnam relations, which was seen with the direct result of Vatican's decision to establish a permanent representative in Vietnam and accepted by the Vietnamese regime, moving further to possible future establishment of official tie between two entities and lax of suppression on Catholicism in Vietnam by the Vietnamese regime.
+He played a minor role, yet facilitated an unofficial link on the ongoing normalisation in Holy See–Vietnam relations, which was seen with the direct result of the Vatican's decision to establish a permanent representative in Vietnam and accepted by the Vietnamese regime, moving further to possible future establishment of official ties between the two entities and lax of suppression on Catholicism in Vietnam by the Vietnamese government.

 Cultural relations

-The 10th-Anniversary Stadium has been called the center of the Vietnamese-Polish community.
-The Vietnamese community is also served by a number of non-governmental organizations, run by the community itself.
+The 10th-Anniversary Stadium of Warsaw has been called the centre of the Vietnamese-Polish community in Poland.
+The Vietnamese community is also served by a number of non-governmental organisations, run by the community itself.

-The Vietnamese-Polish Friendship High School in Hanoi was named in honor of relationship between Vietnam and Poland, and Poland donated equipment to the school several times.
-Also in Hanoi, the Marie Curie High School was named in honor of the famous Polish woman scientist.
-There is also a statue of Kazimierz Kwiatkowski, who helped revive the city of Hội An, in the same city.
+The Vietnamese-Polish Friendship High School in Hanoi was named in honour of the relationship between Vietnam and Poland, and Poland donated equipment to the school several times.
+Also in Hanoi, the Marie Curie High School was named in honour of the famous Polish scientist.
+There is a statue of Kazimierz Kwiatkowski in the city of Hội An, which he helped to revive.